 Getting Rid of the Bubble in a Faulty Cartridge

-Every so often, you are bound to encounter a defective vape cartridge where a bubble annoyingly interrupts your vape experience.
-No matter how hard or how long you haul on the mouthpiece, the bubble prevents any more liquid from hitting the heating element.
+You are often bound to encounter a defective vape cartridge where a bubble annoyingly interrupts your vape experience.
+No matter how hard or how long you haul on the mouthpiece, the bubble prevents more liquid from hitting the heating element.

 Option #1: Use a Hair Dryer